LagoVista/docs/Workflows/Input.md

 # Input

-An Input is a value that will come from a device message.
-You define your Inputs on a Workflow and then can map fields from your messages to the Input.
+An Input is a value that will come from a [Device Message](../Messaging/Index.md) that has a specfic [Type](../Messaging/TypeSystem/Index.md).

 ### Mapping from Inputs